camposer/express-examples/README.md

 Let's see how this thing goes.
 At this point I only have one project, sqlite, which is a very simple application considering a REST API, some concepts mentioned above, and persistence over a sqlite database.
-Refer to each example README for more details.
+Refer to each example README for more details and project's wiki.

 Cheers,